To stay safe on snow or ice, walk like a penguin

 - Wear shoes/boots that have good traction – Avoid shoes with smooth soles.
 Consider carrying your work shoes with you while wearing your boots.

-- Walk with a broad base – Short steps with your feet pointed outward to decrease the chance of slipping and falling.
+- Walk with a broad base – Bend your knees slightly and take short, slow steps with your feet pointed outward to decrease the chance of slipping and falling.
 Walk flat footed not heel toe — think Penguin.

 - Slow down – Walk slowly to help identify slippery spots.
 Be alert to hazards.

 - Avoid distractions – Stay off cell phones while trying to walk on slippery areas.

 - Hands free – Keep hands out of pockets to help balance yourself.
 Extend them out to your sides to help you keep your balance – like walking a tight rope.